Orlando0309/django-task-manager/README.md

    ```bash
    python manage.py migrate
    ```
-3.1 **Execute Script in:**
+   a. **Execute Script in:**
    There is some default data that needs to be saved
   ```bash
     cd script
   ```